 The test centre may offer you a test on the next available test date.

 Only pens, pencils and erasers.
 You must bring the valid passport/national identity card you used on the IELTS Application Form with you to the test.

 You must leave everything else outside the examination room.
 Mobile phones and pagers must be switched off and placed with personal belongings in the area designated by the supervisor.
 If you do not switch off your phone/pager or if you keep it with you, you will be disqualified.
 Find out more about test day.

 The Listening, Reading and Writing tests must be completed on the same day.
 The order in which these tests are taken may vary.
 Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.

 The Speaking test is a discussion with a certified and highly qualified IELTS Examiner.
 The Speaking test is made up of three sections.
 It is recorded on an audio cassette or a digital recorder.
 View samples of the Speaking test.

 You must bring the same identification documents (ID) you supplied on your IELTS Application Form and continue to use the same ID for each part of the test.
 Your ID will be checked before you enter the interview room.

 As IELTS is an international test, a variety of English accents are used in both of these tests.

-Typically pencil has been used for the IELTS Listening and Reading components because of the scanners used to save and send test papers for marking.
+Typically pencil has always been recommended for the IELTS Listening and Reading of the test.

 We would like to emphasise that no changes have been made to the test format, content, or marking standards.
-It is also important to note that if any test takers forget to bring a pencil, the test centre staff should provide a pencil – therefore nobody is at a disadvantage.
+This is simply an operational change.
+It is also important to note that if you forget to bring a pencil, the test centre staff can provide a pencil for you.